 - 2 tablespoons extra virgin olive oil

-- 1 tablespoon Lightly Dried Basil (or two tablespoons fresh basil, chopped)
+- 1 tablespoon Dried Basil or two tablespoons fresh basil, chopped

 - In a large (12-inch) skillet, heat the olive oil and garlic over medium heat.